Curve-Aware Gaussian Splatting for 3D Parametric Curve Reconstruction: Method

 \item {\textbf{Scales \& opacity}}: The axial scales are defined as: $\mathbf{s}^{j,i} = \left[\|\Delta\mathbf{p}_j^{i}\|, d_j, d_j\right]^\top$, where $\Delta\mathbf{p}_j^{i} = \mathbf{p}_j(t_{i+1}) - \mathbf{p}_j(t_i)$, and $d_j$ denotes a curve-specific thickness parameter.
 In practice, the scale of the principal axis is significantly larger than the other axes, resulting in rod-shaped and edge-orientated Gaussians.
 The opacity $o_j^i$ of the Gaussians is inherited from the parent curve's attribute $o_j$.

 \item {\textbf{Mask}}: To address redundancy in overlapping regions and potential over-coverage in non-edge areas, we introduce a learnable importance mask $m^{j,i} \in [0,1]$ for each Gaussian following \cite{lee2024c3dgs}.
 The mask operates as a gating mechanism during optimization, which means $\mathcal{G}_j^i$ is effectively suppressed when $m^{j,i}$ is close to 0.
-This attribute automatically indicates redundant or misplaced Gaussians along curve segments by gradient-driven mask decay.
+This attribute automatically indicates redundant curve segments by gradient-driven mask decay.

 \end{itemize}